GL-MPP/EVA-7/S9 Assignment/README.md

 ## Approach

-There are 3 main parts to this excercise.
+There are 3 main parts to this exercise.

 Part -1 (Creating Image transformation rules -> RandomCrop 32, 32 (after padding of 4) >> FlipLR >> Followed by CutOut(8, 8))